aptech/docs/docs/CR-h5readAttribute.rst

 -  HDF5 does not support partial read or write of dataset attributes.
    The entire contents of the attribute will be read.
--  GAUSS functions that accept HDF5 datasets as a datasource, expect the dataset to have an attribute named "headers", containing the variable names of the dataset.
+-  GAUSS functions that accept HDF5 datasets as a datasource, expect the dataset to have an attribute named :code:`"headers"`, containing the variable names of the dataset.